posypaylo1/pbc-posypaylo/README.md

 **New functions:**
 - 'fibonacci.py' consist of function which returns desired count of fibonacci numbers
-- 'numbers_pairs.py' consist of function which returns pairs of numbers which sum is = 10 for a given collection of numbers
+- 'numbers_pairs.py' consist of function which returns unique pairs of numbers which sum is = 10 for a given collection of numbers

 ## [Day 2](https://gist.github.com/extsoft/6aab6d4a3d143f40029233015508eab1)